Foundation Giving

 Mid-Cumberland Human Resource Agency

-The Long Term Care Ombudsman Program protects the Federally mandated rights of the residents of long-term care facilities to assure the highest level of care and quality of life.
+The Ombudsman Advocating for Dignity and Quality Care Program protects the federally mandated rights of the residents of long-term care facilities to assure the highest level of care and quality of life.

 Nashville Public Television, Inc.